-The data analysis requirements are described in section 6 of document C/S A.005 "Cospas-Sarsat Mission Control Centre (MCC) Performance Specification and Design Guidelines".
-The requested data analysis results in the production on a daily basis of:
+The data analysis requirements are described in the following sections of this document.
+The requested data analysis shall be performed by each nodal MCC, and results in the production on a daily basis of:

+- a) availability ratios for each:

+- LEOLUT / LEOSAR satellite combination,

+- MEOLUT (including location probability, detection probability, and antenna availability),

-- availability ratios for each LEOLUT / LEOSAR satellite combination and each GEOLUT in a GEOSAR satellite footprint, and - accuracy ratios for each LEOLUT / LEOSAR satellite combination.
+- GEOLUT in a GEOSAR satellite footprint;

+- b) accuracy ratios for each LEOLUT / LEOSAR satellite combination, and each MEOLUT; and

+- c) timeliness ratios for each MEOLUT.